Estimated reading time: 8 minutes.

 What to do with the rest of your portfolio

-With the rest of your portfolio, we suggest that you follow rules to keep losses low, the same rules we follow with the Quant Value and Shareholder Yield investment newsletters.
+With the rest of your portfolio, we recommend you follow rules to keep losses low, the same rules we follow with the Quant Value and Shareholder Yield investment newsletters.

 The first thing to do is implement a strict stop-loss strategy in your portfolio.
-This is how you do it in the newsletter:
+This is how you do it:

 Stop buying when markets are falling